nacho692/pa-dlna-chromecast/docs/source/usage.rst

 .. [#] ``pavucontrol`` and ``pacmd`` are  part of pulseaudio and installed with
        pulseaudio.
 .. [#] A source is called a sink-input by pulseaudio.
-.. [#] All sockets bound to the notify multicast address receive the datagram
-       sent by a DLNA device, even though it has been received by only one interface at the physical layer.
 .. [#] An UPnP device implements the `UPnP Device Architecture`_ specification.
 .. [#] A DLNA device is an UPnP device and implements the `MediaRenderer
        Device`_ specification and the `ConnectionManager`_, `AVTransport`_ and